initBasti/initBasti.github.io/_posts/2020-10-19-video-4-linux-:-the-basics.md

 #### Looking at the details

-Now that we know, what the command does and what those `ioctl` system calls are, let's look at the details of the streaming process.
+Now that we know what the command does and what those `ioctl` system calls are, let's look at the details of the streaming process.

 * Start the application & load all the required libraries
 * check if the device exists